 Was it strange transitioning from kayaking back to rowing?

-I had rowed from around the age of 15 to about 30, so when I stopped, I felt like I had done everything I was capable of in the sport and wanted to find another that would allow me to keep fit and learn something new.
+Mike: I had rowed from around the age of 15 to about 30, so when I stopped, I felt like I had done everything I was capable of in the sport and wanted to find another that would allow me to keep fit and learn something new.
 My wife still loves to remind me that after I had finished rowing competitively, I told her I wanted to try kayaking so I could have a sport I was no good at and could just enjoy cruising on the river without my competitiveness constantly pushing me to be better.
 Of course she knew me much better than I knew myself.
 Within a few years I had been winning races and ended up winning the national team trials and being selected to represent the USA.
 The transition back to rowing has been a lot of fun.
-Sometimes I kid myself that I am as fast as I was in my twenties, but really I just love being on the water in a boat with the chance to push myself, no matter the speed I am going.
+Sometimes I kid myself that I am as fast as I was in my 20s, but really I just love being on the water in a boat with the chance to push myself, no matter the speed I am going.